José Donoso: Death

 José Donoso died of liver cancer in his house in Santiago, 7 December 1996 at the age of 72.
-On his deathbed, according to popular belief, he asked that they read him the poems of Altazor of Vicente Huidobro.
+On his deathbed, according to popular belief, he asked that his family read him the poems of Altazor by Vicente Huidobro.
 His remains were buried in the cemetery of a spa located in the province of Petorca, 80 kilometers from Valparaíso.

 In 2009, his daughter, Pilar Donoso, published a biography of her father titled Correr el tupido velo (Drawing the Veil), based on her father's private diaries, notes and letters, as well as Pilar's own memories.